arxanas/how-to-survive-eecs-281/_drafts/from-183.md

 </p></aside>

-If you have examined both arguments and still opt not to use `break` (which is fine), you absolutely must not use hacks like this to terminate your loop early:
+If you have examined both arguments and still opt not to use `break`, which is a fine viewpoint to hold, you absolutely must not use hacks like this to terminate your loop early:

 {% highlight cpp %}
 for (int i = 0; i < myvec.size(); i++) {